IdanHenik/Container-LoadBlancer-Nginx/README.md

 ![hi](https://i.postimg.cc/5NQbNCkD/Whats-App-Image-2022-03-16-at-1-33-47-PM-removebg-preview.png)

-In this project i will show you how to create a contnainer based an Nginx image and configure it as Load Blancer.
-In this example its funcation as load balancer between two apache servers.
+In this project i will show you how to create a container based an Nginx image and configure it as Load Blancer, In this example its funcation as load balancer between two apache servers.